photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 ### Cloudflare

-[Cloudflare](https://www.cloudflare.com/) works similar to a [reverse proxy](proxies/traefik.md), allowing you to make a private server publicly accessible over the Internet.
-This means that users accessing your instance through their service will only see a single URL, as if they were connecting directly.
+[Cloudflare](https://www.cloudflare.com/) works similarly to a [reverse proxy](proxies/traefik.md) and allows you to make a private server publicly accessible over the Internet.
+This means that users accessing your instance through their service will only see a single URL as if they were connecting directly.

-You must therefore not configure an external CDN URL, since this could prevent PhotoPrism from loading.
-Also note that their free version [does not include video streaming](https://www.cloudflare.com/plans/), so there may be problems with video playback if you are not a paying customer.
+You must therefore **not configure a CDN URL** for your site, as this may prevent the user interface from loading.
+Also note that their free tier [does not include video streaming](https://www.cloudflare.com/plans/), so there may be problems with video playback if you are not a paying customer.

 [^1]: We receive a $20 credit when you sign up through our link, which helps us fund the project infrastructure.